erfianugrah/image-resizer-2/docs/public/caching/metadata-caching-strategy.md

 1. **KV Namespace**: A valid KV namespace must be created and bound to `IMAGE_METADATA_CACHE`
 2. **Performance Flag**: Set `optimizedMetadataFetching: true` in the performance section of config.ts
+3. **KV Cache Flag**: Set `useSimplifiedKVCache: true` in the cache section of config.ts
-3. **Environment Config**: Set appropriate cache settings for each environment
+4. **Environment Config**: Set appropriate cache settings for each environment

 ## Considerations and Edge Cases